About School Governors

-Foundation Governors are appointed in the name of the Bishop by the Episcopal Vicar for Education and they form the majority of the Board.
+Foundation Governors are appointed in the name of the Bishop by the Episcopal Delegate for Education and they form the majority of the Board.
 They have a legal duty to preserve and develop the Catholic ethos of the school and to ensure that it is conducted in accordance with its Trust Deed.
 Their responsibility is not only to consider the interests of their individual school or college but also the interests of other schools and colleges and Catholic education in general across the Diocese.

 Nominees would not be expected to have a direct knowledge of current education law, of school organisation or governance but should be willing to learn and dedicate reasonable time to their responsibilities.
 They would be expected to have a genuine commitment to the educational, personal and spiritual development of students and in particular to the wellbeing of the school community as a whole, and to attend all relevant diocesan training.
 Supportive packs and appropriate training opportunities will be made available.